Mr0o/PegglePy/README.md

 ```
 pip3 install -r requirements.txt
 ```
-Tkinter will need to be installed separately on linux
+Tkinter may need to be installed separately on linux

 <br/>